-Chennai (formerly known as Madras) is the capital of the friendly state of Tamil Nadu, and makes for a great gateway to India's celebrated south.
-Founded in 1639 by the British (acting under the auspices of the Dutch East India trading company), this city on the Coromandel Coast is now the fourth-largest in India, home to nearly 7.5 million people.
+Chennai (formerly known as Madras) is the capital of the friendly state of Tamil Nadu, and the ideal gateway to India's celebrated south.
+Founded in 1639 by the British (acting under the auspices of the Dutch East India trading company), this city on the Coromandel Coast is now the fifth largest in India, home to over four million people.

-If truth be told, modern-day Chennai is a dusty, chaotic and unattractive city - and is primarily used as a transit-point for travellers looking to access the close-lying areas of Pondicherry and Kerala.
-Accommodation options in Chennai are limited, shopping is not really worth the considerable stress of negotiating its roads and downtown areas, and there is not a great amount to see and do in the city itself.
-Still, for travellers looking to access India's southern regions, and especially those who want to travel through the famously friendly and temple-strewn state of Tamil Nadu, Chennai is a useful entry-point to India.
+Modern Chennai is a dusty, chaotic and somewhat unattractive city, and is primarily used as a transit point for travellers looking to access the charming nearby regions of Pondicherry and Kerala.
+The city promises neither a particularly vibrant nightlife, nor impressive shopping opportunities, by Indian standards, but there is some sightseeing to be done, and for travellers hoping to explore the temple-strewn state of Tamil Nadu, Chennai is a useful entry-point to India.

 One of the most wonderful places to visit in the region is Puducherry (formerly Pondicherry), a gracious seaside town on India's east coast.
-Known as the 'French Riviera of the East', Puducherry certainly displays its strong French heritage: the old quarter of the city retains its original design, with a grid of quaint, tree-lined rues and boulevards flanked by stately villas, bakeries and fine restaurants.
-Indeed, as there is not that much to actually do in Puducherry - apart from relaxing on the pretty beach, and enjoying the promenade - you are strongly encouraged to embark on a bit of a 'restaurant tour' of the city.
+Known as the 'French Riviera of the East', Puducherry certainly displays its strong French heritage: the old quarter of the city retains its original design, with a grid of quaint, tree-lines streets flanked by stately villas, bakeries and fine restaurants.
+Indeed, as there is not that much to actually do in Puducherry (apart from relaxing on the pretty beach, and enjoying the promenade) travellers are strongly encouraged to embark on a 'restaurant tour' of the city.